Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If you are receiving or sending money overseas in currencies other than Singapore dollars, then PayPal will charge you a currency conversion fee based on their retail exchange rate.
+If you are receiving or sending money overseas in currencies other than Singapore dollars, then PayPal will charge you a currency conversion fee based on its retail exchange rate.
 At checkout, you have the option to compare PayPal’s currency exchange rate to your card provider’s currency conversion rate.
-If you’re with American Express, they will convert it for you.
+If you’re with American Express, it will convert the money for you.

 - To other currencies.
 PayPal’s rate is 4% above the exchange rate.